-You will complete a research study proposal in small groups of 4 (semi-self-selected from classmates in your assigned sections/labs) over the course of the semester.
-This proposal will be in the form of a Registered Report which is a document providing a brief background and rationale for a proposed study with hypotheses (similar to a brief Introduction of a research paper) and the detailed methods of the proposed study (similar to a Method section of a research paper).
+You will complete a research study proposal in small groups of 3-4 (selected from classmates in your assigned sections/labs) over the course of the semester.
+This proposal will be in the form of a Short Report which is a scientific manuscript format that contains a brief background and rationale for a study with hypotheses (Introduction), the detailed methods of the study (Method), fully reported statistical results with relevant tables and figures (Results), and a brief description of how the study contributes new knowledge, an interpretation of the findings, and the implications for future research / policy change / interventions (Discussion).

-You will not have the opportunity to procrastinate on this proposal.
+You will not have the opportunity to procrastinate on this report.
 Many of your weekly assignments will involve drafting sections of this document.
 You will be rewarded throughout the semester for making consistent progress on this project.
 At the end, you'll compile everything and feel great!
 Our goal is to build to a very satisfying and non-stressful end-of-semester where you get to just bask in the glory of your new knowledge and skill.